MultiSafepay/docs/content/integration/ready-made/shopify/faq/deprecated-app.md

 {{< details title="Test environment" >}}
 &nbsp;
 We recommend first installing the app in a test environment following the recommended Shopify installation procedure.
-Make sure you have made a backup.
+Always make a backup.

 {{< /details >}}